bazbt3/PigPen/README.md

 # What is 'PigPen'?
-A Python 2 application to interact with the [pnut.io](https://pnut.io) social network.
+A Python application to allow interactions with the [pnut.io](https://pnut.io) social network.
 My work here covers the absolute basics.

 This document covers v0.01.31 onwards.